"That girl" Trend: Toxic or Motivational

 I am going to talk about this more in my take, but some of the things this trend lacks are body diversity (I have not seen as many plus-sized women participate in this but I noticed a lot of times when a person who doesn’t meet the beauty standard tries to talk about health they are ridiculed), ability diversity (people may have either mental or physical disabilities that makes the trend hard to participate in), people who don’t have “glamorous” things, etc.

 I don’t believe the trend is inherently bad.
 I find it motivating in theory, but I also feel like it can be improved in the way it is executed.
 Whenever I see that girl or even type it on my Pinterest, it’s the same thing.
-A smaller framed, White woman or Asian women with a green smoothie, coffee, in a luxury apartment, doing a home workout (majority time it is yoga) after waking up at 5 am.
+A smaller framed, White woman or Asian woman with a green smoothie, and coffee, in a luxury apartment, doing a home workout (the majority of the time it is yoga) after waking up at 5 am.
 I am not saying there is anything wrong with those, but I also feel like the algorithm pushes those videos.
 Even though that’s the majority, I have seen other races and ethnicities doing that girl vlogs too but the algorithm isn’t giving it the same reach.
-To this day I still can’t figure out the TikToks algorithm but I feel like that’s the main reason that people may view the trend as toxic.
+To this day I still can’t figure out the TikTok algorithm but I feel like that’s the main reason that people may view the trend as toxic.

 I can appreciate that there is more mental health awareness and the foundation of the “that girl” trend: Nutrition, moving your body, education yourself (when they mention reading), cleaning/ organizing (which can fall into the category of environmental), journaling (which promotes emotional wellness), etc. I think what people tend to forget is that they can be that person their way.
 Maybe you have a job that’s late hours only, maybe that’s what people need to see is another example of how people make wellness work with their schedule.
 Maybe you are a person with a disability and maybe showing what you do for wellness will help someone with a similar disability or even a parent that has a child with it.
 If people find that the trend is toxic, the best way to overcome that is by participating in a way that is realistic to you.